HarrisonWilde/famews/famews/famews/fairness_check/README.md

     For instance, to specify the following groups [0-3h, 3-6h, 6-12h, >12h], provide a list [0, 3, 6, 12].
 Values in a list should be given in hours and sorted in increasing order without duplicate.
     We need to group events based on the duration between the end of the last event (or the start of stay) and the start of the event.
 This duration affects the range of possible values for the time gap between the alarm and the event.
 Some events have less available time in front of them than others, for instance, we can not predict 8 hours in advance for the event that happened 2 hours after the admission.

 - `AnalyseMedVarsGroup` computes the median values of specified medical variables for each cohort of patients, based on the training data.
     For each cohort, the median value is computed for three conditions: all patients across the entire stay, for all patients but only while not in an event, and only for patients not experiencing any event.
+    Please note that to run this stage, you need preprocessed data that are of similar format as the common stage preprocessed data of HiRID.
     In GIN config:
     - `use_cache` flag to store analysis output
     - `overwrite` flag to overwrite analysis output that have already been stored